|COS Data Handbook v.4|

-N/A3 All wavelengths recorded here are approximate, due to the uncertainties in the position of the OSM1 mechanism.The G140L grating and 1105 central wavelength setting moves the zero-order image onto segment B. Therefore, only segment A is available for this setting.
+15333 N/A4 All wavelengths recorded here are approximate, due to the uncertainties in the position of the OSM1 mechanism.The G140L grating in the 800 and 1105 central wavelength settings move the zero-order image onto segment B. Therefore, only segment A is available for these setting.

 To provide maximum wavelength coverage on the square format of the NUV detector, three mirrors simultaneously image three, fully aberration-corrected, spectra onto a single 1024 × 1024 Multi-Anode Micro-channel Array (MAMA) detector.
 Consequently, three separate regions of the spectrum are imaged onto the detector.
 These spectral regions, referred to as stripes A, B, and C, each span the physical length of the detector in the dispersion direction—but are not contiguous in wavelength space.
 The allowable grating positions were defined with two objectives: the capability of obtaining full spectral coverage over the NUV bandpass and maximizing scientific return with a minimum number of grating positions.
 As a result, several of the supported central wavelength positions were selected to maximize the number of diagnostic lines on the detector in a single exposure.
 Table 1.3 shows the wavelength ranges of the three stripes for all possible NUV grating and central wavelength combinations